 1st and 2nd Admissions Assessor for MSc in Finance

 Education Outreach - Royal Economic Society Annual Public Lecture 2018-2020

 Asif’s primary research interests lie in the fields of Applied Macroeconomics, Macroeconomic Policy and Business Cycles.
 He also has interests for International Macroeconomics and Finance, Sudden Stops and Financial Crises, Macro-prudential Policy, Political Economics, Development Economics and Emerging Markets.

-“On the Consequences of Fear of Free Floating and Procyclical Monetary Policy”, January 2021, (with Gulcin Ozkan and Richard McManus).
+“Does fear of floating shape monetary policy and does it matter", January 2021, (with Gulcin Ozkan and Richard McManus).

 Work in Progress

 Ahmad.
 A, “The Role of Trade Demand and External Debt in Global Financial Crisis: Evidence from Emerging Economies.”